Remote Learning Lunch Information

 If my child is still still hungry, are seconds available?

 Board Policy 5030, Student Wellness recognizes the link between student health and learning and desires to provide a comprehensive program promoting healthy eating and physical activity for district students.
 We coordinate and align district efforts to support wellness through health education, physical education and activity, health services, nutrition services, psychological and counseling services, and a safe and healthy school environment.
 We are committed to providing nutritious, healthy lunches that include fresh, locally sourced, organic, non-GMO foods to the extent possible.
-We work closely with Good Earth Natural Foods to provide our school lunches.
+We work closely with The LunchMaster to provide our school lunches.